All posts by DerekB

 Source: Scale Aviation Modeller International magazine, Volume 9 Issue 11 November 2003

-Comments: This drawing also shows details for several different versions of the Wirraway (Mk I, Mk II and Mk III) but the views labelled only as “Early production”, “Standard production” and “Later production”.
+Comments: This drawing also shows details for several different versions of the Wirraway (Mk I, Mk II and Mk III) but again the views are not labelled.
+The drawings were published in the magazine at 1:48 scale.

 • The tail-plane is drawn about 4″ lower than it’s actual location